2018 14

 Latour 1919 88p

 Tasted in March 2006.
 Red-brown.
-It looked like well-preserved wine with pleasing, mature aromas on the nose, good balance and quite tasty.
-This wine was quite a success despite the vintage.
+It looked like well-preserved wine with pleasing, mature aromas on the nose, good balance, and was quite tasty.
+This wine was a notable success despite the challenging vintage.

 Latour 1904 92p

 Tasted in March 2006.
 German bottling.
-Colour like pale tea.
-This wine stood up as a surprisingly well-made one with ideal balance, pure and vivid and quite luscious.
+Color was like pale tea.
+This wine stood out as surprisingly well-made, with ideal balance, purity, vividness, and lusciousness.
 A delightful experience.
 An old lady with quite a spark!

 -----

-Tasted in April 2019.
-Probably the best effort ever here tasted powerful with a lot of fruit and tannin, added great complexity, structure and length.
+I tasted it twice, the last time in April 2024.
+Consistent notes.
+It is probably the best effort ever here; it tasted powerful with a lot of fruit and tannin, adding great complexity, structure, and length.
+It was even better after bottling, and it fully shone in April 2024!

 Les Forts de Latour 2017 (barrel sample) 92p